Skip to main content

 Guiding tax reforms in Chile

-In 2016, LSE’s Dr Tasha Fairfield presented crucial research that looked not only at profits that companies make in Latin America, but also, for the first time, the proportion of profits retained by firms to avoid taxation.
-This research has directly informed the design of major tax reforms in Chile.
+LSE presented crucial research that looked not only at profits that companies make in Latin America, but also the proportion of profits retained by firms to avoid taxation.
+This research directly informed the design of major tax reforms in Chile.

 Join in